newsdev/geoip-legacy/README.md

 npm install
 ```

-Changes should be made to `frontend/geoip.js`.  ~Please add tests to `frontend/spec/geoipSpec.js`.~ (currently not working)
+Changes should be made to `frontend/geoip.js`.  ~Please add tests to `frontend/spec/geoipSpec.js`~ (Tests currently not working).

-Minify the updated script by running `grunt uglify` before checking in your changes.
+Minify your latest version of the script by running `grunt uglify`.

-Once you have uglified the script, **upload it to TKTKTK**.
+Once you have uglified the script, upload it to `http://int.nyt.com/applications/geoip/geo.min.js` or `http://int.stg.nyt.com/applications/geoip/geo.min.js`.
+To upload it, run `rake publish DEPLOY_HOST=[int.nyt.com or int.stg.nyt.com] AWS_CONFIG_PATH=[keys]`.

+For details about the keys, see the documentation in [Preview](http://newsdev.ec2.nytimes.com/preview/2016-03-21-geoip-examples/master/) [NYT ONLY].

 #### Tests

-The Jasmine tests can be run via PhantomJS using grunt: `grunt jasmine`.
+The Jasmine tests can be run via PhantomJS using grunt: `grunt jasmine` (Tests currently not working).

 ### Server